BestTimesToVisit.com Logo

 culture

 Learn a few basic Spanish phrases – even a simple 'Buenos días' or 'Gracias' goes a long way.
 Ecuadorians are generally friendly and appreciate the effort.
-Also, be mindful of personal space; Ecuadorians tend to stand closer when conversing than people from some other cultures.
+It's also customary to greet people with a handshake or a light kiss on the cheek (depending on the relationship).

 food